Rethinking the Backdoor Attacks' Triggers: A Frequency Perspective: Creating Smooth Triggers

 Given existing attacks' high-frequency artifacts, this section aims to create triggers invisible in high-frequency but stay efficient as backdoor triggers.
 We summarize generating a smooth trigger as a bilevel optimization problem:

 We adopt $\Omega (\cdot;g)$ from SmoothFool \cite{dabouei2020smoothfool} to measure the input sample's roughness given a preset low-pass filter in the image domain $g$. $\lambda$ is the Lagrangian coefficient that controls the trade-off between smoothness and perturbation scale.
 Equation (\ref{equ:upper1}) is the optimization problem that tries to minimize both the loss of the poisoned data given a trained poisoned model and the roughness of the trigger itself.
 Equation (\ref{equ:outer1}) ensures the poisoned samples falls within the rational range from $[0,1]$.
-Equation (\ref{equ:lower1}) is the optimization problem to train a poisoned model where $\theta_p$ is the poisoned model, and $\theta$ is an initialized target model.
+Equation (\ref{equ:lower1}) is the optimization problem to train a poisoned model where $\theta_p$ is the poisoned model, and $\theta$ is an initialized target model, where $j$ is the index of the samples selected as poison data.